 The Government has used pupils entitlement to ‘Free School Meals’ (FSM) and service children (HM/Forces) as an indicator for the Pupil Premium Grant.
-They have deployed a fixed amount of money to schools per pupil, based upon the number of pupils registered for free school meals (or have been registered for free school meals for the last six years- known as ‘Ever 6’), as ‘Looked After children (LAC), as children who have been adopted from care (AFC) and as Armed Service children.
+They have deployed a fixed amount of money to schools per pupil, based upon the number of pupils registered for free school meals (or have been registered for free school meals for the last six years- known as ‘Ever 6’)

 Schools, Headteachers and Teachers will decide how to use the Pupil Premium allocation, as they are best placed to access what additional provision should be made for individual pupils.

 It is for schools to decide how the Pupil Premium, allocated to schools per free school meal pupil is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.